 ...the Blues Giants...

 Bassist Mike Hatton began playing in 1978 and within a very short time became recognised as an exceptional player with an extraordinarily good ear.
 Within three years, Mike had teamed up with Steve Ajao and embarked on a journey in the study of Jazz as well as the Blues.
 Before long he was performing every weekend in a band that could metamorphose from a gritty Blues band in set 1 to a Bebop band in set 2, with Ajao playing guitar in the first and saxophone in the second.
 The early 1990s saw Mike as regular bassist for former Chris Barber Band member and much loved and missed guitarist, Roger Hill in his Blues line ups.
 Since then, extemporisation has been at the heart of Mike’s approach and he is one of the few bassist around capable of performing solo, using a chordal approach on the bass.
-He has always been a creative player and has made two albums of self-penned material – The Commercial Blues in 2004 and later in 2009, his Jazz Funk project MJHQ which produced the album So What’s Up?
+He has always been a creative player and has made 5 albums of self-penned material – The first being The Commercial Blues in 2004 and later in 2009, his Jazz Funk project MJHQ which produced the album So What’s Up?
+His first exclusively solo bass album was his 2015 Pastures New followed in 2019 by the critically acclaimed Bassic Salvation.
+In the lockdown of 2020 he rose to the challenge of writing, recording and presenting 10 songs in as many weeks, in a lockdown Project titled Positive Songs Project, and added an eleventh track within the ten weeks and an album of the same name followed.
 He has a broad and wide ranging experience in Jazz which saw him perform extensively around the country in the 80s and 90s with several combos.
 He can often be seen with the Blues Giants playing both six string fretted and fretless basses and his soloing in the Blues Giants set illustrates the debt he owes to Jazz with a tasteful sense of harmony and soulful phrases in the playing.
-Mike is continuously recording his bass-led compositions and you can check out some of these on Soundcloud
+Mike is continuously recording his bass-led compositions and you can check out some of these on

 Tub thumper and kitchen utensil player Pete ‘Washboard’ Hammond brings an eclectic rhythmic chaos to the Blues Giants with hard, powerful and funky modern chops with his foot well in the traditional past in addition to some jaw dropping stomp and washboard wizardry.
 The ‘Washboard Pete’ segment of the Blues Giants set always raises a smile and is one of the many features of a Blues Giants set that becomes a memorable talking point for audiences.
 Pete was a founder member of the seminal agitprop influential post punk band the 'Au Pairs'.
 The Combo recorded three albums including the infamous debut 'Playing With A Different Sex' which has sold over 200,000 copies to date.
 After three American tours and countless European and UK treks and media appearances including the much loved Old Grey Whistle Test and John Peel radio sessions, they folded.
 After three years of self-induced hibernation to hone his craft, Washboard Pete emerged to join popster Bitty McLean for a five month European Tour with UB40,recording traditional African drums with Fenu Monu, Touring with Latin band Mambo Taxi, Global trekking live drums with dance dj's and playing jazz with Mr Ajao and presently Tim Amman Xtet.
 He also does your washing for a small fee during the gigs.